dottxt-ai/outlines/docs/cookbook/deploy-using-modal.md

 ## Build the image

 First we need to define our container image.
-We download the Mistral-7B-v0.1 model from HuggingFace as part of the definition of the image so it only needs to be done once (you need to provide an [access token](https://huggingface.co/settings/tokens)).
+If you need to access a gated model, you will need to provide an [access token](https://huggingface.co/settings/tokens).
+See the `.env` call below for how to provide a HuggingFace token.

 Setting a token is best done by setting an environment variable `HF_TOKEN` with your token.
 If you do not wish to do this, we provide a commented-out line in the code to set the token directly in the code.